StevenH237/Synchrony-PowerSettings/doc/settings.md

 If, however, you wish to auto-register all of your settings, well I've got some good news for you!
 PowerSettings includes a function to automatically auto-register all settings you define through it.
 Simply use `PowerSettings.autoRegister()` before any of your setting calls, and an `autoRegister = true` will be automatically injected into every setting.

 Need it on all but one or two?
 You can override this later on individual settings by adding an `autoRegister = false` to those specific settings.

+# Limitations on backwards compatibility
+There are a few limits on the backwards compatibility provided by PowerSettings.
+If something not listed below breaks, please [open an issue](https://github.com/StevenH237/Synchrony-PowerSettings/issues)!

+* PowerSettings doesn't have support for `user` or `overridable` settings.
+This is something I'm open to changing, but may require a bit of internal rewriting to achieve.
+* Setting nodes *must* have an `id` or be `autoRegister`ed.
+The latter isn't particularly recommended without the former, even with the vanilla settings API.
+However, where using neither would be valid for vanilla Settings, it's not valid for PowerSettings.